 When packing your suitcase for an exciting trip, there are some essential items you should include to save money and make your travels a little less stressful.
 There are also some things that are best left at home.

-Click through to see what to bring — and what to skip — so you can travel lighter and save money on baggage fees.
+Click through to see what to bring — and what to skip — so you can travel lighter and easily avoid these travel expenses.

 Start With the Right Bag

 Investing in a quality piece of luggage ensures your belongings are safe and secure while you travel and helps you to avoid all sorts of additional costs.

 Choose one that comes with smart accessories such as clip-on laundry bags, shoe carriers or bottle holders.
 If traveling by air, pick one that meets airline requirements for carry-on luggage so you can avoid additional checked bag fees while keeping everything organized and protected.